-The internet will soon undergo one of the biggest changes it has ever seen with the launch of new generic top-level domains.
-This will see traditional extensions such as .com joined by more specialized names like .business.
+The internet has undergone one of the biggest changes it has ever seen with the launch of new generic top-level domains.
+The launch has seen traditional extensions such as .com joined by more specialized names like .business, .club, and .global.

 One of the impacts of the move will be to allow brands to host their websites on “vanity” extensions.
-For example, BMW could move from BMW.com to BMW.BMW and could also host any other pages it wanted to on its new extension.
+For example, BMW could move from BMW.com to BMW.BMW and could also host any other sites it wanted on its new extension.

 One expert believes that this move could have a big impact on social networks.

 Frank Schilling, a long-term veteran of the domain scene, believes that the new GTLDs will be used by big firms to create their own networks, so instead of paying Facebook and Twitter to promote pages on those sites, brands would pay to promote their own networks.

 If this came to pass, there would be a significant drop in advertising revenue for social networks, something that could threaten their very future.

 So could this actually happen?
 Let’s look at the possibilities.

 For: Keeping traffic in households great appeal

 If you’re relying on another platform to generate traffic for you, then you’re not fully in control.
 If that platform makes changes, you could see a drop in traffic and that could mean a drop in revenues.
 Big brands will be keen to avoid this situation.

 Against: New gTLDs might not succeed